Menu Menu

 It’s challenged deep-rooted societal stigma associated with these conditions, given us access to help we didn’t know we needed, and has shown us, perhaps most importantly of all, that we aren’t isolated in our fight for happiness.

-Finding comfort and solace this way (as Bella Hadid famously did in November with a raw insight into her battle with guilt) is particularly beneficial, I might add, in the aftermath of a pandemic that’s left primarily young people vulnerable to the highest levels of psychological distress since WWII.
+Finding comfort and solace this way (as Bella Hadid famously did in 2021 with a raw insight into her battle with guilt) was particularly beneficial, I might add, in the aftermath of a pandemic that left primarily young people vulnerable to the highest levels of psychological distress since WWII.

 In fact, posting captions that detail our issues aside, discussions regarding what we’re facing were being encouraged long before people even started seeking therapy.